 What’s with the Greek god theme they’ve been playing with?

 The Greek theme first came into play with ‘Map Of The Soul: Persona’’s ‘Dionysus’, which references the Greek god of theatre, wine, religious ecstasy, and more.
 At their recent Golden Disk Awards performance, they continued that idea when they showed a VCR titled City Dionysia Begins, featuring each member in different god-like scenarios.
-Fans have theorised the group are meant to represent individual Greek gods, while there’s a long-running theory that Apollo will be the name of a song on the album.
+Fans have theorised the group are meant to represent individual Greek gods.